codyfalkosky/BlogGPT/README.md

 ***

 ### Data Preparation
 The data collection and cleaning process was by far the greatest challenge of this project.
-First, the website data was downloaded, then the articles were extracted from the HTML, then the title, headings, and content were parsed, and finally, the information was packed into LLama 3 instruction format for fine-tuning.
+First, the website data was downloaded, then the articles were extracted from the HTML.
+Then the title, headings, and content were parsed.
+Finally, the information was packed into LLama 3 instruction format for fine-tuning.
 See the detailed story at the link below.
 [LINK](./Data_Preparation.md)

 ### SFTTrainer Subclassing
-As far as I understood the `SFTTraining` class does not support subsampling of the evaluation dataset, that is to say every evaluation loop was done on the entire testing dataset.
+To my knowledge, the `SFTTraining` class does not support subsampling of the evaluation dataset.
+This meant that every evaluation loop was done on the entire testing dataset.
 I solved this by subclassing the SFTTrainer to add functionality for evaluation dataset sampling.
 Check it out!
 [LINK](./SFTTrainer_Subclassing.ipynb)

 ### Training
-The model was trained in Google Colab on an A100 using a modified version of the unsloth training notebook.
+The model was trained in Google Colab on an A100 using a modified version of the Unsloth training notebook.
 Full notebook below.
 [LINK](https://colab.research.google.com/drive/1nrpi6sL9GWrft0UPe_iJLKEnxwO1jAPD?usp=sharing)

 ### Choosing the Final Model